The following animals are targeted pests in the Cairns Regional Council area:

-Eighty introduced plants species were identified by the Pest Management Working Group as current or potential pests to one or more of the various land uses in the Cairns Regional Council area.
+More than 250 introduced plants species were identified as current or potential pests in the Cairns Regional Council area.
 Of these, the pest plants with the highest priority rating were included in Council's Pest Management Plan.
-The greatest management effort is put into the control of Thunbergia, Giant Sensitive Plant, Sicklepod, Pond Apple and Hymenachne.
+The greatest management effort is put into the control of Thunbergia, Giant Sensitive Plant, Sicklepod, Hygrophila (Glush Weed), Siam Weed and Hymenachne.

 Responsibilities of Council

-- Ensuring that declared plants and declared animals are controlled within Council area as outlined in Part 5 of the Land Protection (Pests & Stock Route Management) Act 2002.
+- Ensuring that restricted plants and declared animals are controlled within Council area as outlined in Biosecurity Act 2014.

-- Preventing the introduction and spread of declared plants and animals within this local government area.
+- Preventing the introduction and spread of restricted plants and animals within this local government area.

-- Enforcing relevant provisions of the Land Protection (Pest & Stock Route Management) Act 2002.
+- Enforcing relevant provisions of the Biosecurity Act 2014.